algolia/instantsearch/docgen/src/gettingstarted.md

 ```

 Current filters will display all the filters currently selected by the user.
-This gives the user a synthetic way of understanding the current search.
-Clear all
+This gives the user a synthetic way of understanding the current search. `ClearAll`
 displays a button to remove all the filters.

 In this part, we've seen the following: